Goda’s Slave – Chapter 26: I Am You

 Taga Murau.

-The name echoed in Kanna’s head and she found that she was the one repeating it to herself aloud.
-She felt the familiar shape of the surname on her lips.
-She felt her breath seize up at the realization.
+Those two words echoed in Kanna’s head above the rest, and she found that she was the one repeating them to herself aloud.
+She felt the familiar shape of the surname on her lips—and then she seized up with realization.

-Goda remained motionless in the dusting of rain, in that curtain of water that billowed and blew across the side of her face.
-She let out a sharp breath, a single convulsion that seemed to explode from her chest before it was quickly repressed, but the air blew out from between her teeth, and the droplets that had fallen on her lips burst forward to make her look like some beast huffing steam.
+Goda remained motionless in the dusting of rain, in that thick mist that billowed and blew across the side of her face.
+She let out a sharp breath, a single convulsion that seemed to explode from her chest before it was quickly repressed, but the air blew out from between her teeth and the burst of steam made it look like she was some beast about to charge.

 Kanna brought her hand to her chest and clenched at her own robes with nervous tension.
-She shook her head.
-“Goda,” she said.
-“I didn’t hear you right.”
+“Goda,” she whispered again, “I didn’t hear you right.”

 The grimace on Goda’s face grew tighter.
-Because she was leaning back now, because her chin had tilted up, she looked like a mountain lion offering its fangs.
+Because she was leaning back, because her chin had tilted up, she looked like some creature baring her fangs.
 “You heard me.”

 Goda jerked her head to the side and spat onto the earth.
 Her robes whipped as she turned around.
-She disappeared into the curtain of light rain, into the dim trail that was flanked by trees and shadowed by the crag.
+She disappeared into the mist again, into the dim trail that was flanked by trees and shadowed by the crag.

+Kanna took off after her, but it was too dark to see where the woman had gone.
 She ran along the foot of the cliff, her feet digging into the moist ground, her heels kicking up the leaf litter beneath her.
-She listened closely past the sound of her own struggles; she listened for the sounds of Goda’s strides, and before long she had spotted her again near the moss bed where they had lain together.
+She listened closely past the sound of her own struggles.
+She listened for Goda’s strides, and before long she had spotted the giant again near the moss bed where they had lain together.

 “No.” Goda kept walking.
 Kanna stumbled and had to readjust her footing to not start dragging behind.